 3.13 The graph below shows how a score can be used to segment very effectively between profitable and unprofitable business.
-The graph shows in yellow the number of policies that have been allocated different scores between 0 and 100.
-The blue line shows the actual loss ratio experienced for business with differing scores.
+The bars on the graph show the number of policies that have been allocated different scores between 0 and 100.
+The solid line shows the actual loss ratio experienced for business with differing scores.
 It can be seen that the business towards the left of the graph, with low profitability scores, is experiencing loss ratios of 100% and above, while the business to the right of the graph, with high scores, is returning loss ratios of 50% and below.